Last updated on October 15th, 2019

 Ever thought of going to Slovenia & not sure which places to visit in Slovenia?
-Don’t worry, in this post, I teamed up with some amazing travel bloggers to compose this post about the top Slovenia destinations: where to go in Slovenia and what to expect from these top tourists and off-the-beaten-path spots in Slovenia!
+Don’t worry, in this post, I teamed up with some amazing travel bloggers, who have been all around Slovenia and will share with 10+ epic places to visit in Slovenia, so you can add them to your Slovenia bucket list!

 First of all, it’s important to understand how long are you planning to stay in Slovenia.
 If you only can stay for a weekend, then you probably won’t be able to go to many places: consider visiting the capital, Ljubljana and maybe lake Bled, one of the most Instagrammable places in Slovenia.